On Extended Retreat

 The process of coming home then, brings an energetic blend of excitement and fear.
 I have lived for seven decades as part of a culture instead of as part of the Earth.
 To return home, Nancy and I finally realized, requires leaving culture behind because this particular culture has led us far astray and left us wandering strangers in a strange land.

 This website is dedicated to the pursuit of freedom, simplicity, and joy – qualities that have been erased by the combination of industrial mono-culture, environmental destruction, and political dysfunction.
 I wan to share with you my journey home, and to share the resources, insights, and encouragements I find along the way.
 As Gandalf said to Frodo, “It’s a dangerous business, Frodo, going out your front door.
 You step onto the road, and if you don’t keep your feet, there’s no knowing where you might be swept off to.”

 A few years ago we pulled out our savings and bought a used 2003 Winnebago motor home.
 For a few months we were parked at my son’s house in southern Arizona, enjoying the presence of family and grandchildren.
-About eight months ago we migrated north to a 3-acre property near Mount Shasta, California, that has been in my family for almost one hundred years.
+Last year we migrated north to a 3-acre property near Mount Shasta, California, that has been in my family for almost one hundred years.
 My sister has title but Nancy and I are now the resident caretakers.
 The motor home and an old cabin house us.
 Forest and field surround us, asking us to bring the care that has been lacking for almost three decades of caretakers who were not that interested.

 I’m home now, and from this place I want to spend the rest of my life offering whatever gifts I have – to this place to you, and to the Earth.